Chocolate Sugar Cookies

 - 1 tbsp pure vanilla extract

 Add butter and sugar to bowl of standing mixer.
 Beat on medium-high speed until very light and fluffy, about 3 minutes.
 Scrape down sides of bowl then beat in eggs, one at a time, then vanilla.
 With mixer speed on low, slowly add the flour mixture, and beat until combined.
-Stir in the chocolate chunks, reserving a handful for topping cookies.
+Chill dough for one hour.

 Preheat oven to 350ºF.
-Roll dough into 1" balls and transfer to parchment-lined baking sheets, leaving 2" space between cookies.
-Press a chunk of chocolate into the top of each.
+Roll dough between sheets of parchment paper to 1/4" thickness and cut into desired shapes.
+If at any point the dough becomes too soft to work with, pop it back in the freezer for 10 minutes.
+Transfer to parchment-lined baking sheets, leaving 2" space between cookies.
 Bake 6-8 minutes, until slightly puffed and starting to crackle at edges.
 Cookies should still be soft and slightly underbaked.
-Sprinkle hot cookies with flaky salt then let cool 5 minutes on baking sheets then transfer to wire racks to cool completely.
+Transfer to wire racks to cool completely.